 Is CBD flower legal in the UK?

 Unfortunately, under the current requirements, CBD flower is not legal in the UK.
-This might seem a bit confusing due to the fact that you can buy CBD oil legally, but because CBD flower comes from a prohibited area of hemp plants, even though it may contain no more than 0.2% THC, it can’t legally be sold.
+This might seem a bit confusing due to the fact that you can buy CBD oil legally, but because CBD flower comes from a prohibited part of hemp plants, even though it may contain no more than 0.2% THC, it can’t legally be sold.

 This is a shame because the flowers of hemp plants are especially rich in CBD, and so these buds would provide a cannabinoid-rich product with which to produce more refined substances like CBD extract, oils, and vapes.